-RescueAir works with San Francisco Metropolitan Transportation Authority to keep the city moving safely.
+RescueAir worked with the San Francisco Metropolitan Transportation Authority to keep the City moving safely.

 The San Francisco Metropolitan Transportation Authority (SFMTA) is the City’s mobility manager, responsible for the operation of the entire surface transportation network of San Francisco.

-SFMTA is currently overseeing the design and construction of the new Central Subway line, a $1.6 billion project that will extend the Third Street Light Rail line 1.7 miles into the City’s most densely developed areas – the Financial District and Chinatown.
-The project includes three new light rail stations, and is targeted for completion in 2021.
+SFMTA currently oversees the design and construction of the new Central Subway line, a $1.6 billion project that will extend the Third Street Light Rail line 1.7 miles into the City’s most densely developed areas – the Financial District and Chinatown.
+The project includes three new light rail stations and is targeted for completion in 2021.